Decidim::ActionDelegator

 Note: After migration, verify results in the admin panel before removing old tables.

-ActionDelegator does not provides new Components or Participatory Spaces but enhances some functionalities in them.
+ActionDelegator does not provide new Components or Participatory Spaces but enhances existing ones.

 -